 How is sweat equity paid out?

 Sweat equity is typically paid out through an individual’s investment of time, effort, and expertise into a project or business, rather than through traditional financial contributions.
-This form of compensation is prevalent in startups or small businesses where participants exchange their skills for a stake in the company.
+This form of compensation is prevalent in startups or small business where participants exchange their skills for a stake in the company.
 As the venture grows in value, individuals accrue ownership or a percentage of profits based on their contributions.

 The exact mechanism varies, with agreements often outlining milestones or performance metrics.
 Sweat equity aligns incentives, fostering commitment and shared success.
 It’s a dynamic approach to compensation, emphasizing the value of hard work and dedication.